asakura89/Personal-Notes/README.md

 ## Note for myself

 <ins>_With this note you should get new energy to do, to create, to make, to realize every ideas that might hit your head.
-Beacuse inspiration comes without notification.
+Because inspiration comes without notification.
 Makers gonna make!_<ins>